Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 If you are interested in determining how much longer you have to go, your server logs (printed to STDOUT from the `Polkadex` process) will tell you the latest block your node has processed and verified.
 You can then compare that to the current highest block via [Telemetry](https://telemetry.polkadot.io/#list/Polkadex%20Public%20Testnet) or the [PolkadotJS Block Explorer](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fblockchain.polkadex.trade#/explorer).

-## Get Test Tokens
+## Get Test Tokens on TestNet
-In order to become a validator on the Polkadex Testnet, you will need some PDEX Test Tokens.
-The Polkadex team has designed a Twitter bot that will serve as a Test Token 'faucet' for this phase of the Testnet. **To claim Test Tokens, copy and paste the text below into a tweet, paste your account/wallet address where it says [ACCOUNT], and post it.** Soon after, you'll receive the PDEX Test Tokens.
+In order to become a validator on the Polkadex Testnet, you will need some Test Tokens.
+The Polkadex team has designed a Twitter bot that will serve as a Test Token 'faucet' for this phase of the Testnet. **To claim Test Tokens, copy and paste the text below into a tweet, paste your account/wallet address where it says [ACCOUNT], and post it.** Soon after, you'll receive the Polkadex Test Tokens, and a like on the tweet.

 ```
-👋 Hey @polkadex it's [ACCOUNT] here, give me some #PDEX Test Tokens!
+👋 Hey @polkadex it's [ACCOUNT] here, please give me some #PolkadexTestTokens! 📲
-📲 #PolkadexTestTokens
 ```

 ## Bond PDEX